top of page

 Assertive Leadership Through Clear Agreement Making

-Following is a story about a client leader, let’s call her Rachel.
-Rachel was concerned she was not being assertive enough with her staff.
+Rachel was concerned.
 Projects were beginning to meander.
 During regular check-ins, the updates were always reasonable.
 She could picture herself giving those same updates.
-So, she let the project continue to meander until the next check-in when this would happen all over again.
+She accommodated her staff and let the project continue to meander until the next check-in, when this would happen all over again.

 It’s hard to hold someone accountable if there are no specifics to hold them accountable to!

-In this situation, the first job of the leader is to work with the people responsible for doing the work and agree on a deliverable and a target date for delivery.
+In this situation, the leader's first job is to work with the people responsible for doing the work and be assertive about agreements.
+You must agree on the next deliverable and a target delivery date.

 At some point in the future, it may be decided that either the deliverable needs to change or the date needs to change.
 That’s fair, as long as everyone is clear with each other on why the change happened.
 Later, you could do a post-mortem to discuss the delays and see if there are lessons the organization can learn.
 You can’t do this unless you are clear upfront as to why the delay occurred.

 Rachel went back to her team and got assertive about making agreements where there was no clarity.
 The regular check-ins are now filled with substantive conversations about progress toward specific objectives and how to move through the blockers that arise.
-Everyone feels more productive.
-And Rachel avoided over-correcting her passive leadership into aggressive demands.

 Recent Posts